hmerritt/adrift/README.md

 ## Getting started

-To get started simply clone the repository and run one of the following scripts:
+Clone this repo and run one of the following scripts:

 Available scripts (run using `yarn <script>` or `npm run <script>`):